 Mary Ann Baynton Director of Collaboration and Strategy, Workplace Strategies for Mental Health thanks Cathy Bawden, Monique Bergeron, Jaison Coley, Mardi Daley, Roxanne Derhodge, Jackie Faulkner, Karen Hicks, Sheldon Ji, Tova Larsen, Tania Lor, Christine Newman, Nyk Morrigan, Bonnie Pedota, Robyn Priest, Nancy Russell, Kate Welsh, Rogue Witterick and Michelle Yan for their contributions.

-The author of this content, Mardi Daley, B.A is a Young Adult Peer Specialist, advocate and recent founder of the Lived Experience Lab.
+This content was adapted from the work of Mardi Daley, B.A Mardi is a Young Adult Peer Specialist, advocate and recent founder of the Lived Experience Lab.
 Mardi specializes in youth engagement and best practices for the ethical engagement of people with lived experience in the workplace.